Hauptinhalt

 cfg.HighlightPotentialRowMajorIssues = true;

-Highlighted issues are displayed in the code generation report, on the Code Insights tab, under the Potential row major issues section.
+Examine the code generation report.
+The report displays potential issues to do with array layout on the Code Insights tab, under the Potential row major issues section.

 • The code generator must convert the input variables x and y to column-major layout before passing them to addMatrixCM.
-Transposes must be inserted into the generated code.
+In must generate code to transpose these arrays.

 • The code generator must transpose the output variable A back into row-major layout, because myMixedFn2 uses row-major layout.

 • The for-loop uses linear indexing, which requires column-major data.
-The code generator must recalculate the linear indexing because variables A and B are stored in row-major.
+The code generator must recalculate the linear indexing because variables A and B have row-major layouts.

 Linear Indexing Uses Column-Major Array Layout